Lala2398/Voice_video_translator/README.md

 # Voice/Video Translator

 This project demonstrates a real-time voice and video translator.
 It was developed during the GDG Baku Build AI event.
-The project leverages Google Cloud services for speech recognition and translation, converting Azerbaijani speech to English text and vice versa.
+The project leverages Google Cloud services for speech recognition and translation, converting Azerbaijani speech to English text.
 ## Features

 Real-time voice translation: Listens to speech in Azerbaijani and translates it to English.